Catallactic/catallactic-site/docs/whitepaper.md

 Representative money broughts the birth of coinage.
 The introduction of coinage marks an important innovation in the history of money and a transition in the development of civilization itself.
 Sometime in the first millennium BC, coinage was invented, probably in Asia Minor, and it rapidly spread throughout the Mediterranean area.
 [32]

 Pure commodity money has the same value whether used as money or a commodity.
 One could say that the “fall-back” value of commodity money, measured as a proportion of the value, is 1 or 100 percent.
 At the other extreme, token money is virtually worthless as a commodity.
 Its fall-back value is virtually zero.
-In between the two limits of commodity money and paper (or bank or electronic) money, there is a spectrum ranging between 1 and zero.

-The earliest form of <b>representative</b> money consisted of small pieces of leather, usually marked with an offical seal. [-1] It was understood that the certificate could be redeemed by the commodity at any time.
+The earliest form of representative money consisted of small pieces of leather, usually marked with an offical seal. [-1] It was understood that the certificate could be redeemed by the commodity at any time.
 Also, the certificate was easier and safer to carry than the actual commodity.
 Over time people grew to trust the paper certificates as much as the commodity.

-Gold or silver certificates, for example, which are claims on precise amounts of gold or silver, could be called representative money.
+Gold or silver certificates, for example, which are claims on precise amounts of gold or silver, could be also called representative money.

 ### 2.3.
 Functions of Money